 Because we try to buy in season, my family eats peaches once a year.
 That’s it.

-So for the 3 weeks every summer we have peaches, and that’s the only fruit we eat.
+So for the 3 weeks every summer that we have peaches, that’s the only fruit we eat.
 We eat them for breakfast on granola and yogurt.
 We slice them with lunch.
 The kids eat them whole for snacks.
 They make a sweet end to the day instead of cookies or chocolate.

 Again, not a revelation – but handy if you’re tired of eating them sliced and plain.
 Here are tons of ways to save money on smoothies.